Congresswoman tests positive for coronavirus after sheltering with some maskless lawmakers during siege of Capitol

 In 2018, she said she was cancer-free after a spot was detected on her lungs and she had a small tumor removed.

-Public health experts expect last week’s insurrection to create a swell of new coronavirus cases.
+Public health experts expect last week’s attempted insurrection to create a swell of new coronavirus cases.
 The rioters at the Capitol weren’t wearing masks or social distancing, and lawmakers, aides, members of the media and other support staff found themselves huddled together in barricaded rooms.

 A video published by Punchbowl News showed a group of Republicans in close conversation in a lockdown room refusing to accept masks from Rep. Lisa Blunt Rochester (D-Del.).